MicrosoftDocs/win32/desktop-src/gdi/using-coordinate-spaces-and-transformations.md

 ---
-Description: 'This section contains an example that demonstrates the following tasks:' ms.assetid: 61db38d7-9371-4ff1-b96b-1bed4c2a2749
+description: 'This section contains an example that demonstrates the following tasks:' ms.assetid: 61db38d7-9371-4ff1-b96b-1bed4c2a2749
 title: Using Coordinate Spaces and Transformations ms.topic: article